-Solid orange Maine Coons are rare cats.
-This is because to be classified as solid their coat must be brilliant orange from roots to tips with no white present at all and no obvious shading or markings.
+Solid orange Maine Coons are rare.
+This is because to be classed as solid their coats must be brilliant orange from roots to tips with no white present at all and no obvious shading or markings.

 On most Maine Coons with supposedly solid orange coats, you will see slightly different shades of orange fur.
 In particular, the tabby cat ‘M’ can often be spotted on their forehead.

 Solid orange Maine Coons have brick-red nose leather and paw pads.
 This coat is officially known as solid red and is often referred to as ginger.

 Orange Smoke Maine Coons

 An orange smoke Maine Coon has a white undercoat with orange tips.
 The official name for this coat is red smoke.
 A cat with this coloring has rose-colored nose leather, rims of eyes, and paw pads.